OleksandraKordonets/Repository-Context-Packager/README.md

 Returns a ScanResult object that contains:
 - files: List of FileEntry objects with path and size.
 - skipped: List of files or directories that were skipped due to errors or nonexistence.

+## FileReader

+The FileReader module is responsible for opening and reading the contents of files discovered by the RepositoryScanner.
+It ensures that files are read safely, with protection against extremely large files, and provides a structured result for later formatting.

+### Key Features:

+#### File Discovery Integration:
+Works directly with paths collected by RepositoryScanner.

+#### Safe Reading with Size Limit:
+Reads either the full file or the first N bytes (default = 16 KB), preventing huge files from overwhelming the report.

+#### Structured Result:
+Returns a FileContent object with:
+- .content → actual file text (full or truncated).
+- .truncated → flag set if file was too large to fully read.
+- .lines → number of lines successfully read.

+#### Error Handling:
+If a file cannot be opened, an error message is printed to stderr, and an empty result is returned.